vzhong/dashboard/README.md

 ### Hosting on Firebase

 Follow [these instructions](https://firebase.google.com/docs/hosting/quickstart) to set up Firebase tools.
+Remember that you will need to change `client/.firebaserc` to point to your own app.

 Next, the following command will deploy your app and print out the hosted URL.